andrew/ultimate-awesome/README.md

 - [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.
 - [awesome-shopify](https://github.com/LeCoupa/awesome-shopify) - 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.
 - [awesome-substreams](https://github.com/pinax-network/awesome-substreams) - 😎 Awesome lists about Substreams.
-- [YouTubeList](https://github.com/topicplay/YouTubeList) - A growing list of educational YouTube channels, ranked by popularity.
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [awesome-data-temporality](https://github.com/daefresh/awesome-data-temporality) - A curated list to help you manage temporal data across many modalities 🚀.
 - [awesome-ai-research-intern-list](https://github.com/frankaging/awesome-ai-research-intern-list) - List of AI Internships.
 - [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.
+- [awesome-affiliates](https://github.com/lbalceda/awesome-affiliates) - A curated list of awesome affiliate programs.
 - [ios-apps](https://github.com/learn-anything/ios-apps) - Awesome iOS apps.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
-- [awesome-marp](https://github.com/marp-team/awesome-marp) - A curated list of awesome things related to Marp.
 - [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome-amazon-seller-tools](https://github.com/smart-seller/awesome-amazon-seller-tools) - Awesome Amazon Seller Tools.
 - [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.